 By Mayo Clinic Staff

-Teen eating disorders can take a devastating toll on adolescents — especially teen girls.
-To help protect your teen, understand the possible causes of teen eating disorders and know how to talk to your teen about healthy eating habits.
+Eating disorders can take a devastating toll on teens — especially girls.
+To help protect your child, understand the possible causes of teen eating disorders and know how to talk to your son or daughter about healthy-eating habits.

 Why teens develop eating disorders

-The exact cause of eating disorders — such as anorexia nervosa, bulimia nervosa and binge-eating disorder — is unknown.
-However, various factors might put teens at risk of developing eating disorders.
+The exact cause of eating disorders is unknown.
+However, certain factors might put teens at risk of developing eating disorders, including:

 - Societal pressure.
-Modern Western culture tends to place a premium on being physically attractive and having a slim body.
+Popular culture tends to place a premium on being thin.
 Even with a normal body weight, teens can easily develop the perception that they're fat.
-This can trigger an obsession with losing weight, dieting and being thin — especially for teen girls.
+This can trigger an obsession with losing weight and dieting.

 - Favorite activities.
-Participation in activities that value leanness — such as wrestling, running and ballet — can increase the risk of teen eating disorders.
+Participation in activities that value leanness — such as modeling and elite athletics — can increase the risk of teen eating disorders.

 Early consequences of teen eating disorders